aevilla160/hpc_docs/docs/condo.md

 ## Process - Condo Model for Pinnacles Cluster

-1. Providing consultation, determining the appropriate hardware
+1. Consultation between CIRT and PI(s), determining the appropriate hardware
 2. Work with CIRT and our primary vendor ACT to obtain the associated quotes
 3. Once the quotes have been obtained and given to the PI, PI will have to work with their respective departments to purchase the hardware.
 CIRT asks that the PI keeps us in the loop for any questions regarding shipping and recieving and other associated tasks.